Spiced Butter Steak and Peppers is an easy meal to make for nights when you want to indulge in a healthy dinner with a fancy garlic butter taste.

 - First, you mix the spice blend together and toss with the cubed steak, setting it aside to let it marinate in the spices while you cook the peppers.

-- Saute the peppers in oil and remove from the skillet.
+- Saute the peppers in oil and remove them from the skillet.

 - Cook the steak in the remaining oil and then add the butter and garlic.
 Tossing to combine.